 Dean of Students Office

-As the Interim Dean of Students, Mike Segawa oversees the departments of New Student Initiatives, the Office of Student Conduct, the Campus Victim Advocate, Fraternity & Sorority Life, Student Persistence Research and the Nevada Career Studio.
-Mike Segawa is also the Chair of the Student Intervention Team, which supports and addresses issues of concern within the University student population.
+The Dean of Students, Kimberly Thomas, J.D., has oversight for the following departments: New Student Initiatives, the Office of Student Conduct, Fraternity and Sorority Life, and the Nevada Career Studio.
+Kimberly Thomas is also the chair of the Student Intervention Team that supports students in moments of challenge or concern during their time at the university.